Skip to main content

 If you are interested in applying to any of our courses as a participant, please visit our course listing here

-Those who wish to propose a course with a team of faculty should follow the guidelines below.
-The application process for 2022 is closed.
-The 2023 Call for Course Proposals will be updated in February 2022.
+Those who wish to propose a course with a team of faculty for 2025 should follow the guidelines below.
+(The application process for 2024 is closed.)

 Call for Course Proposals